 You are welcome here!

-George Brown College supports all Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual (2SLGBTQIA+) members of our community.
+George Brown College is committed to creating equitable, inclusive and safe learning, working and living environments for all Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual (2SLGBTQIA+) members of our community.

-We recognize the inherent dignity and worth of every person and believe that every member of the College community should experience a learning and work environment that is free from discrimination and harassment.
+We recognize the inherent dignity and worth of every person and believe that every member of the College community should experience a learning and work environment that is free from Transphobia, Homophobia, and Biphobia for students and employees.

 In alignment with the Ontario Human Rights Code, the George Brown College Human Rights Discrimination & Harassment Policy specifically prohibits discrimination and harassment on the basis of the following Code Grounds: